 If a victim dies as a result of the crash, the prosecutor’s office will decide whether to charge the driver criminally and to what degree.
 The range of charges can include murder, aggravated manslaughter, reckless manslaughter, or death by auto.

-Our Morristown NJ Assault by Auto Lawyers are Available Now
+Our Morristown NJ Vehicular Assault Lawyers are Available Now to Assist You

 As you can see, the penalties for an assault by auto charge can be severe.
 As a result, it is imperative that you contact an experienced criminal defense lawyer to represent you.
 When you choose the Tormey Law Firm to represent you, our lawyers will guide you through the process and walk you through your options.
 Our experienced criminal defense attorneys know what it takes to help you beat your charges.
 Give us a call anytime 24/7 for a telephone consultation toll-free at 866-949-6948, or you can use the online contact form.
 A member of our criminal defense team will be happy to answer any questions you have and provide you with an honest assessment of your case.